Choosing Safe Toys for School-Age Kids

 Article Translations: (Spanish)

-Manufacturers follow certain guidelines and label most new toys for specific age groups.
-But perhaps the most important thing a parent can do — especially when it comes to younger school-age children — is to supervise play.
+Manufacturers follow guidelines and label most new toys for specific age groups.
+But the most important thing a parent can do — especially when it comes to younger school-age children — is to supervise play.

 What to Look for